2023 Carinthian state election: Aftermath

-The SPÖ will negotiate with all 3 parties who are represented in the new Landtag, first with the FPÖ, then with the ÖVP and finally with the Team Carinthia.
-For the new term, experts predict a continuation of the current SPÖ-ÖVP government.
+The SPÖ announced that it would negotiate with all 3 parties who are represented in the new Landtag, first with the FPÖ, then with the ÖVP and finally with the Team Carinthia.
+For the new term, experts predicted a continuation of the current SPÖ-ÖVP government.

 On 14 March 2023, the SPÖ started official coalition talks with the ÖVP.

+On 31 March 2023, the SPÖ and ÖVP announced the official renewal of their coalition for another term of 5 years.